Code-Institute-Submissions/azimny86-K-Fit_JuneResub/README.md

 ## **Design Choices**

-Design choices was based took from the K-fit logo.
+Design choices were based took from the K-fit logo.
 I made all my design choices from colors use in the logo.

 <br/>